Real1tyy/Prisma-Calendar/docs-site/docs/quickstart.md

 Remember insurance card.
 ```

-6. Open the Prisma Calendar view:
+6. **Open your calendar:**
+   - Click the calendar icon in the left sidebar (default), or
+   - Press `Ctrl/Cmd + P` → type `Prisma Calendar: Open [Calendar Name]` → Enter

+7. Interact with events:
    - Hover to preview notes (if enabled)
    - Click to open the underlying file
    - Drag to move/resize; snap respects your Snap duration (Settings → UI Settings)
    - Batch-select to duplicate/delete or move/clone to next week

 ### Recurring example